Frequently Asked Questions

 -

 Music is a classroom subject for all students in Years 7 to 9, with an emphasis on practical music-making.
-It is a popular GCSE choice and every year students taking Music A Level go on to study at leading universities and conservatoires.
-There are three orchestras, a jazz band, brass group, wind band, five choirs, a parent and alumnae choral society, a host of a cappella and pop groups, as well as a thriving chamber music scene.
+It is a popular GCSE choice and we often have students taking Music A Level go on to study at leading universities and conservatoires.
+There are five orchestras, a jazz band, brass group, wind band, four choirs, musical theatre club, a songwriting club, music theory clubs, rockestra, a parent and alumnae choral society, a host of a cappella and pop groups, and a thriving chamber music scene.

-Over 350 instrumental and vocal lessons are taught in school each week, with a visiting specialist staff of over 30.
+Over 350 instrumental and vocal lessons are taught in school each week, with a visiting specialist staff of over 35.
 We have student members of Junior Conservatoires and regionally and nationally auditioned choirs and orchestras.
-The Chamber Choir embarks on a foreign tour in alternate years, and all Year 7 pupils are involved in a Freshers’ concert.
+We have a Chamber Orchestra and Choir tour abroad in alternate years, and all Year 7 pupils are involved in a Freshers’ concert.

 In Year 9 pupils perform a musical, and GCSE and A-level students give regular performance concerts.
 Keen composers are actively encouraged and there are many opportunities to work with the drama department throughout the year.
-Putney Young Musician of the Year in the Spring term and the Arts Festival in the Summer term are notable highlights.
+Putney Performs, Battle of the Bands and Putney Proms are all notable highlights.

 -